antoinemcgrath/HearHerVoice/README.md

  --A- Prepare rated data and raw data to train machine

- --B- Use h2o; ensemble/subsenble as Super Learners, or linguistic cluster modeling
+ --B- Use h2o; ensemble/subsemble as super learners, or linguistic cluster modeling

  --C- Test, assess, and adapt